-In website content management, we often need to handle various data, among which string processing is particularly common.Many times, the strings obtained from databases or user input contain multiple pieces of information, and we need to split them into independent data items for display or further processing.splitandmake_listThese filters can help us convert strings to arrays, but each has its unique working method and application scenario.Understand the differences, which can help us organize and present content more accurately and efficiently.
+In website content management, we often need to handle various data, among which string processing is particularly common.Many times, the strings obtained from databases or user input contain multiple pieces of information, and we need to split them into independent data items for display or further processing.The template engine of AnQiCMS (AnQiCMS) provides us with powerful string processing tools, among whichsplitandmake_listThese filters can help us convert strings to arrays, but they each have unique working methods and application scenarios.Understanding the differences can help us organize and present content more accurately and efficiently.

-Imagine, your article tags, product attributes, or other data are connected strings using commas, semicolons, or even specific words, such as 'SEO optimization, content marketing, Go language development'.If you want to display these tags one by one or perform a count, you need to split this string into individual tag items.splitThe filter is your powerful assistant.
+Imagine, your article tags, product attributes, or other data are connected by strings such as commas, semicolons, or specific text, like 'SEO optimization, content marketing, Go language development'.If you want to display these tags one by one or to make a count, you need to decompose this string into individual tag items.now,splitThe filter is your helpful assistant.

-It should be noted that if your string does not contain the specified delimiter,splitThe filter does not throw an error; instead, it returns an array that contains only the original string itself.This is very useful when you are dealing with single-item data that may not have separators."")splitit will very intelligently split each UTF-8 character in the string.
-But this is notmake_listThe behavior when processing Chinese is different, and the details will be explained below.
+It should be noted that if your string does not contain the specified delimiter,splitThe filter does not throw an error, but instead returns an array that only contains the original string itself.This is very useful when processing some data items that may not have delimiters.Another interesting feature is, if you set the delimiter to an empty string ("")splitit will very intelligently split each UTF-8 character of the string.
+But this is notmake_listThe behavior is different when processing Chinese, the details will be explained in the following.

-Practical Example:Suppose we have a keyword string of an articlekeywords_str = "安企CMS,建站,SEO,Go语言"and we want to display these keywords separately.
+Practical example:Assuming we have a keyword string of an articlekeywords_str = "安企CMS,建站,SEO,Go语言"We want to display these keywords separately.

 {% set keywords_str = "安企CMS,建站,SEO,Go语言" %}